port-labs/ocean/docs/framework-guides/docs/develop-an-integration/publishing.md

+---
+title: 📦 Publishing an Integration
+sidebar_position: 2
+---

 # Publishing an Integration

 This guide outlines the steps required to publish an integration built using the Ocean framework.

-This guide assumes that you already went through the [quickstart](./quickstart.md) and you have an integration in development.
+This guide assumes that you already went through the [quickstart](../getting-started/getting-started.md) and you have an integration in development.

 ## Prerequisites